 For stormwater there is very limited capacity in our network to accept more runoff.
 For this reason we will continue to require developments to retain some or all of their stormwater on site, and look at local solutions where they are feasible.
-We have identified specific projects for roading, again through Plan Change 47 and we have considered the future of the bypasses.
-More information on the bypasses is set out on the following pages.
+We have identified specific projects for roading, again through Plan Change 47 and we are also considering the future of the bypass proposals.
+More information on the bypasses is set out below.